Respiratory Care for Chronic Conditions

 Case manager — Particularly helpful for complex cases

-Home health services — When appropriate
+Home health services — When applicable

 *Disclaimer: This blog post is for educational purposes only and does not replace personalized medical advice.
-Always work with your healthcare team to develop management plans specific to your condition and needs.
+Always work with your healthcare team to develop management plans specific to your condition and needs. <3